NVIDIA-AI-IOT/trt_pose/README.md

 # TensorRT Pose Estimation

 This project features multi-instance pose estimation accelerated by NVIDIA TensorRT.
-It is ideal for use in applications where low latency is necessary.
+It is ideal for applications where low latency is necessary.
 It includes

 - Training scripts to train on any keypoint task data in MSCOCO format